krnb/noobsecblog/source/_posts/sqli-0x03.md

 It's important to keep in mind that when our SQL injection is working, we get the error "Wrong identification", and when it does not, we get an error "Try again".

-Similarly, we can extract passwords of the users present in this website.
+Similarly, we can extract the hashes of the users present in this website.

 We'll test for [a-f0-9] (because hashes) for each character position for the password column, and if we get the error "Wrong identification", then it would indicate that for position X the password column has that character.